Murihiku Southland

 Koanga

-As frosty mornings give way to sunny days, Murihiku comes alive in Spring with abundant, vibrant colours and new life.
-From frolicking lambs and playful calves to the cheerful chirping of the birds, everything seems to awaken in a spectacular display of nature's beauty.
+As frosty mornings give way to sunny days, Murihiku Southland comes alive in Spring with abundant, vibrant colours and new life.
+From frolicking lambs and playful calves to the cheerful chirping of birds, everything seems to come alive in a spectacular display of nature's beauty.

 From September to November, the region's gardens burst into bloom, creating a picturesque landscape of breathtaking beauty.
 Fields of colourful flowers and blossoming trees offer a stunning backdrop, inspiring visitors with their charm and elegance.
 Pack various layers as temperatures range from 10 to 20 degrees Celsius and can vary significantly in a short time.
 Visitors can enjoy lots of outdoor activities such as hiking, strolling through the gardens, or simply soaking up the warm sun.